 Line 1.
 Gross receipts or sales.
 Enter gross receipts or sales from all business operations except those required to be reported on lines 4a through 10.
 In general, advance payments are reported in the year of receipt.
-To report income from long-term contracts, see section 460.
-For special rules for reporting certain advance payments for goods and long-term contracts, see Regulations section 1.451-5.
+To report income from long-term contracts, see section

+460. For special rules for reporting certain advance payments for goods and long-term contracts, see Regulations section 1.451-5.
 For permissible methods for reporting certain advance payments for services by an accrual method cooperative, see Rev. Proc.
 71-21, 1971-2 C.B.
 549.

 Installment sales.
-Generally, the installment method cannot be used for:
+Generally, the installment method cannot be used for dealers dispositions of property.

-- Sales of property after December 16, 1999, that would otherwise be reported using the accrual method of accounting. - Dealers dispositions of property.
 A "dealer disposition" is: (a) any disposition of personal property by a person who regularly sells or otherwise disposes of personal property of the same type on the installment plan or (b) any disposition of real property held for sale to customers in the ordinary course of the taxpayer's trade or business.

-Exception.These restrictions on using the installment method do not apply to dispositions of property used or produced in a farming business or sales of timeshares and residential lots for which the cooperative elects to pay interest under section 453(I)(3).
+These restrictions on using the installment method do not apply to dispositions of property used or produced in a farming business or sales of timeshares and residential lots for which the cooperative elects to pay interest under section 453(I)(3).